joone/joone.github.io/content/posts/fixing-drag-and-drop-in-chromium/index.md

 ## Demos

-Demo videos for all three scenarios are available in the [X thread for this talk](https://x.com/joone/status/2048919863134212592).
+The demo videos above are also available in the
+[X thread for this talk](https://x.com/joone/status/2048919863134212592).

 ## References